-Britain concerned at reports Hong Kong consulate worker held in China
+Britain concerned at reports HK consulate worker held in China

-BEIJING/HONG KONG (Reuters) - Britain said on Tuesday it was extremely concerned by reports that a staff member at the consulate in its former colony of Hong Kong had been detained in mainland China.
+HONG KONG (Reuters) - Britain said on Tuesday it was “extremely concerned” by reports that a staff member at the consulate in its former colony of Hong Kong had been detained in mainland China.

 Simon Cheng did not return to work on Aug.
 9 after visiting the neighboring mainland city of Shenzhen the previous day, Hong Kong news website HK01 reported, citing an interview with his girlfriend and family.